brianmueller/codecode/session3/README.md

 ## cs50.dev
 * Free online version of Visual Code Studio
-* No need to use [CS50 Curriculum](https://ap.cs50.school) to use cs50.dev, just need a GitHub account
+* No need to use [CS50 Curriculum](https://ap.cs50.school) just need a GitHub account
 * Can use with C, Python, HTML, CSS, JavaScript, Java, SQL and others
 * Tools like check50, submit50, style50 installed
 * No need to for students to learn git commands